 I am available to supervise PhDs on:

-- gender and/or age, contemporary or historical
+- Gender, age and ageing, contemporary or historical

 - young people, youth cultures, youthful femininities, education (present/past)